-This particular day workout challenge has exercises every single day.
+This particular day’s workout challenge has been exercised every single day.
 If this is intense, feel free to take a rest day.

 There are 18 different exercises in this fitness challenge.
 See below for instructions and corresponding videos.

 These can be broken into 3 parts.
-Each are completed consecutively.
+Each is completed consecutively.

-Step 1: Start standing with your feet hips-width distance apart, weight in your heels.
-Send your hips back, bending at the knees and squat.
+- Start standing with your feet hips-width distance apart, weight in your heels.
+Send your hips back, bending at the knees, and squat.